richardoppiyo/book-a-lawyer-App-backend/README.md

 git clone https://github.com/richardoppiyo/book-a-lawyer-App-backend.git
 ```

-- Once cloned, navigate to the root directory of the project and run the following coommands:
+- Once cloned, navigate to the root directory of the project and run the following commands:

 To install all dependencies: